Skip to content

 Sometimes providers publish datasets with releases.

-For example, IMF provides WEO every 6 months (e.g. 2019-04, 2019-10, 2020-04, etc.).
-DBnomics datasets would be named WEO:2019-04, WEO:2019-10, WEO:2020-04, etc.
+For example, IMF publishes WEO every 6 months (e.g. 2019-04, 2019-10, 2020-04, etc.) and DBnomics datasets have the codes WEO:2019-04, WEO:2019-10, WEO:2020-04, etc.

 See also: dataset releases.